-- 5.11 Noise and/or vibration surveys and reports will be required for all types of noise generating developments.
-These should consider and assess: - Internally and externally located building services plant and equipment, - Residential and other noise sensitive developments proposed in areas that would be exposed to existing noise from sources including transport, commercial and industrial uses and vibration from surface railways, including heavy freight trains and trains of the underground network. - Significant demolition and construction phases including those of subterranean developments; - Places of entertainment,including proposed pubs and clubs, sports facilities, religious centres, cultural sites, educational establishments, recreational or leisure centres, retail centres and other commercial uses. - 5.12 Noise and vibration monitoring reports will be required for substantial demolition and construction works, especially those close to noise sensitive premises. - 5.13 Applicants for subterranean developments should consider noise and vibration levels and protective measures against adverse effects on nearby properties, foundations, roads and services.
+- 10.12 Noise and/or vibration surveys and reports will be required for all types of noise generating developments.
+These should consider and assess: - Internally and externally located building services plant and equipment, - Residential and other noise sensitive developments proposed in areas that would be exposed to existing noise from sources such as transport, commercial and industrial uses (including the boroughs three safeguarded riverside wharves) and vibration from surface railways, including heavy freight trains and trains of the underground network.

+- Significant demolition and construction phases including those of subterranean developments; - Places of entertainment,including proposed pubs and clubs, sports facilities, religious centres, cultural sites, educational establishments, recreational or leisure centres, retail centres and other commercial uses. - 10.13 Noise and vibration monitoring reports will be required for substantial demolition and construction works, especially those close to noise sensitive premises. - 10.14 Applicants for subterranean developments should consider noise and vibration levels and protective measures against adverse effects on nearby properties, foundations, roads and services.
 These requirements will need to be addressed in a Construction Method Statement, to be submitted with the planning application and comply with Code of Practice and/or successive legislation, policy, standard or guidance.
-For large sites and major developments, applications are strongly advised to apply for a Section 61 'prior consent' (under the Control of Pollution Act 1974) which may be granted with relevant conditions in order to protect surrounding occupiers. - 5.14 Should you not submit a noise survey and report with the application where required above, your application may not be validated, or it may be refused or conditions imposed to limit the impact of noise or vibration, as applicable.
+For large sites and major developments, applications are strongly advised to apply for a Section 61 'prior consent' (under the Control of Pollution Act 1974) which may be granted with relevant conditions in order to protect surrounding occupiers. - 10.15 Should you not submit a noise survey and report with the application where required above, your application may not be validated, or it may be refused or conditions imposed to limit the impact of noise or vibration, as applicable.
 However, where compliance requires external noise attenuation, such as acoustic enclosures, acoustic screens or plant equipment permission may be refused where these have an unacceptable visual impact on the host building or where the requirements of a condition are not otherwise shown to be achieved (see Appendix 4 for more details and criteria).